diamondburned/handy/README.md

 # [handy](https://godoc.org/github.com/diamondburned/handy)

-A Golang binding for [libhandy-0.0](https://source.puri.sm/Librem5/libhandy).
+A Golang binding for [libhandy-1](https://gnome.pages.gitlab.gnome.org/libhandy/).

-This library is work-in-progress.
+Some parts of this library are uncovered or may contain bugs (mainly leaks) as this binding is generated without complete testing (TODO).

+## Regenerating

+`go generate && go build`